In the Heat of the Night (TV series): Fifth season, 1991-1992

-Other storylines include D.A.
-Darnelle's daughter being kidnapped; Virgil's Aunt Ruda is the only witness who can clear Bubba's name in a police shooting; Sweet's quest to discover the truth about the murder of his grandfather in 1948 and those responsible for it (a story loosely based on the murder of civil rights activist Medgar Evers, "Sweet, Sweet Blues") and racists sabotaging a celebration honoring a Sparta civil rights pioneer in "Odessa", the first of six episodes written by Denise Nicholas.
-Despite of enjoying her role as Harriet, she was bothered by the show's lack of black writers and complained about it to O'Connor, who admitted that she was right.
-He asked Nicholas to come up with a script for an episode, which she did.
-When she submitted it, O'Connor liked it so much that he encouraged her to write others for the series.
+Other storylines include D. A. Darnelle's daughter being kidnapped; Virgil's estranged Aunt Ruda is the only witness who can clear Bubba's name in a police shooting; Sweet's quest to discover the truth about the racially motivated murder of his grandfather in 1948 and those responsible for it (a story loosely based on the murder of civil rights activist Medgar Evers, "Sweet, Sweet Blues") and racists sabotaging a celebration honoring a Sparta civil rights pioneer in "Odessa", the first of six episodes written by Denise Nicholas.
+Despite enjoying her role as Harriet, she was bothered by the fact that although the show featured many storylines about black life, it lacked any black writers on staff.
+She complained about it to O'Connor, who admitted that she was right.
+He asked Nicholas if she could come up with a script idea for an episode, he would consider it.
+When she completed and submitted it, O'Connor liked it so much that he helped and encouraged her to write others for the series.

-In the two-part season finale "Sanctuary" and "The Law on Trial", an angry Sheriff McComb has Gillespie, Tibbs and a priest, Father Antonio DeMarco (Cesare Danova), charged with obstruction of justice and harboring a fugitive after an escaped prisoner—a Salvadoran immigrant seeking asylum—is given sanctuary in a monastery and Gillespie and Tibbs don't arrest him when he refuses to give himself up.
-McComb also threatens to have them both fired from the force.
-The Father is also charged with helping the prisoner escape.
+In the two-part season finale "Sanctuary" and "The Law on Trial", an angry Sheriff McComb has Gillespie, Tibbs and a priest, Father Antonio DeMarco (Cesare Danova), charged with obstruction of justice and harboring a fugitive after an escaped prisoner — a Salvadoran immigrant seeking asylum but is scheduled for deportation — is given sanctuary in a monastery and Gillespie and Tibbs don't arrest him when he refuses to give himself up.
+McComb also threatens to have them both fired from the force, and the Father is also charged with helping the prisoner escape from the monastery when McComb and his deputies go there to take him into custody.
 The prisoner is later shot and killed in a tense standoff with the sheriff's department.
-Towards the trial's end, Father DeMarco's heartfelt summation to the jury contributes to the case being dismissed (though that is not revealed until the start of Season 6).
+Towards the trial's end, Father DeMarco's heartfelt summation to the jury contributes to the case, at the very least, ending in a mistrial and the district attorney chooses not to retry the case (though that is not disclosed until Season 6).

 The conflict between Sheriff McComb and Chief Gillespie lingers throughout the following season, affecting every crossover dealing with subsequent interactions between McComb's deputies and Gillespie's officers.
-It isn't until the arrival of new Chief Hampton Forbes (Carl Weathers) in Season 7 that we see McComb and Gillespie close again.
+Gillespie continuously tries to smooth things over between them after, but it isn't until near of the end of the next season that the two mend their differences.
 The episode and the season end with Gillespie and Tibbs awaiting the verdict in their respective residences on the evening the case is given to the jury, uncertain of what their fates will be.
-At the end of the original and final broadcast on NBC, it was revealed that the jury couldn't reach a verdict, a mistrial is declared and the charges against all three men are dropped.
 Bill and Harriet reconnect and spend the night together for the first time.